-Deposits at ATMs can be convenient, and they almost always work fine.
-However, you may run into trouble or have doubts about deposit ATMs.
+Deposits at ATMs can be convenient, and they typically work well.
+However, you may experience problems or have doubts about depositing money at ATMs.
 Are they safe?
 Do they have special rules?
-Learn about a few pitfalls of ATM deposits so you can avoid unpleasant surprises.
+It’s best to understand some of the pitfalls of ATM deposits so you can avoid unpleasant surprises.

 The Safety of ATMs for Deposits